RiversideValley/Emerald/README.md

 Copyright (c) 2022-2023 Depth

-Licensed under the MIT license as stated in the [LICENSE](LICENSE.md).
+Licensed under the Nightshade Vexillum license as stated in the [LICENSE](LICENSE.md).